Locks makeup through heat, sweat, and long days with buildable medium-to-full coverage and a soft, polished matte finish.

 Quick picks

-• Estée Lauder Double Wear Stay-in-Place Foundation – Best overall sweat-proof foundation.
-Serious staying power for long workdays and outdoor events, with a soft matte finish that resists shine and fading on most skin types.
+- Estée Lauder Double Wear Stay-in-Place Foundation – Best overall sweat-proof foundation.
+Excellent staying power for long workdays and outdoor events, with a soft matte finish that helps resist shine and fading on many skin types.

-• L’Oréal Paris Infallible 24H Fresh Wear Foundation – Best budget option.
-Lightweight, breathable, and surprisingly long-wearing for the price, ideal if you want sweat resistance without a heavy feel.
+- L’Oréal Paris Infallible 24H Fresh Wear Foundation – Best budget option.
+Lightweight, breathable, and impressively long-wearing for the price, especially if you want sweat resistance without a heavy feel.

-• Fenty Beauty Pro Filt’r Soft Matte Longwear Foundation – Best for oily and combination skin.
-Controls oil, blurs pores, and offers a huge shade range, great if you want a modern, filter-like matte in the heat.
+- Fenty Beauty Pro Filt’r Soft Matte Longwear Foundation – Best for oily and combination skin.
+Strong oil control, pore-blurring coverage, and a wide shade range make it a smart pick for a modern matte look in humid weather.

-• NARS Light Reflecting Foundation – Best natural finish for normal to dry skin.
-Looks like real skin with subtle radiance while still holding up impressively well through humidity when set correctly.
+- NARS Light Reflecting Foundation – Best natural finish for normal to dry skin.
+Delivers a skin-like finish with subtle radiance while still holding up well in humidity when prepped and set properly.

 In-depth reviews